msxuc/EASIER/docs/autodiff.md

         And finally for each union of IDs, and for every two IDs in that union, add an edge to the graph for coloring.

+    1.  **Challenge**:
-    1.  **Challenge**: the connectivity info may be scattered among workers, this cause the coloring to be distributed.
+        -   the connectivity info may be scattered among workers, this cause the coloring to be distributed.

+        -   aggregators may discard the sparsity and suppress this method.

 1. Hyper-dual number